Expanded PDF Profile

 According to popular legend, the Korwa were the original inhabitants of the Surguja district in Madhya Pradesh.
-In the early 1900's they were leaders in the region and were dubbed as chiefs until more powerful and numerous conquerors invaded.
+In the early 1900s they were leaders in the region and were dubbed as chiefs until more powerful and numerous conquerors invaded.
 They were later regarded as a wandering gang of looters.
 There remain two very distinct Korwa tribes: the Diharia (or Kisan), who are farmers, and the Paharia (or Benwaria), who live in the hills.
 These two tribes do not intermarry.
 The Korwa people are among what the Indian government calls the "scheduled tribes. " Because scheduled tribes are underdeveloped economically, the Indian government has attempted to bring them into the mainstream of political and economic life.
 These tribes were "scheduled" for special treatment and privileges.
 The Korwa people live in the hills, valleys, and forests of Uttar Pradesh, Bihar and Madhya Pradesh.
 Traditionally they spoke their own Korwa language, but today most speak Telugu, one of India's major languages.

 Most are ethnic religionists who have been heavily influenced by Hinduism.
 Their main tribal god is called Dulha Deo.
 Those who live in the Surguja district worship Khuria Rani, a goddess who requires animal sacrifices.
 They also practice ancestor worship, calling on the spirits of their ancestors for blessings and guidance.
-They are very superstitious and regard fire as sacred.
+They regard fire as sacred.
 In fact, fires are kept burning 24 hours a day in their houses to keep evil spirits away.

 What Are Their Needs?

 The Korwa people need training in skills that will help them flourish in the decades to come.